ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Using distributions provided by your linux distribution

-Many various Linux distributions will continue to provide OpenJDK binaries for theirs distributions through their package managers including and not limited to
+Many Linux distributions will continue to provide OpenJDK binaries for theirs distributions through their package managers including and not limited to
 Debian, Ubuntu, CentOs, Fedora, Alpine, ...